 Can You Do This Job Yourself?

 Yes, most people install their replacement fabric as a DIY project.
 Tough Top Awnings makes the RV awnings and slide toppers and ships them direct to you, so you can install them yourself, with another set of helping hands.
-Tough Top Awnings’ website is loaded with great instructional videos for a huge range of different hardware to help make the installation easy.
+Tough Top Awnings’ website is loaded with great instructional videos for a wide range of different hardware to help make the installation easy on all recreational vehicles.

 About Tough Top Awnings

-Tough Top Awnings is a family owned and operated company that focuses exclusively on manufacturing replacement fabric for RV awnings and slide toppers.
+Tough Top Awnings is a family owned and operated company that focuses exclusively on manufacturing replacement fabric for slide toppers and awnings for RV.
 They have been in business for about 15 years.
 The business was started by their father, an RV technician, who made replacement fabric in a small storage shed, after hours.
 Over the years, Tough Top Awnings has continually expanded the size of their staff and facility to meet their ever increasing customer demand for their product.

-Most original fabrics on RV awnings and slide toppers only last about 3 years.
-Tough Top uses much higher quality, durable vinyl fabric and marine quality thread and their products are expected to last 15-20 years.
+Most original awnings and slide topper fabrics on recreational vehicles only last about 3 years.
+Tough Top uses much higher quality, durable, heavy duty vinyl fabric and marine quality thread and their products are expected to last 15-20 years.
 That is more than 5 times longer!
-And they perform much better too, as we have already experienced.
+And they perform much better too, as we have already experience

 Installing Our New Tough Top RV Awnings